Skip to content

 What is biophilic living room wall art?

-It's art that brings the calm and restorative feeling of nature indoors — forests, water, botanicals, and natural light, usually in greens, soft neutrals, and natural wood tones.
-The aim is a grounded, restful room that feels connected to the outdoors.
+It's art that draws on biophilic design — the idea that a visual connection to nature can help a space feel calmer — using forests, water, botanicals, and natural light, usually in greens, soft neutrals, and natural wood tones.
+The aim is a room that feels grounded and connected to the outdoors.

 How do I bring nature in without it looking cluttered?